Another Way Theatre Company

 Star rating: four stars ★ ★ ★ ★ ✩

-The Elephant of my Heart is a truly charming family show with a big heart.
+is a truly charming family show with a big heart.
 It is based on the true-life story of Jessica Clements who, when nine years old, suffered from a brain haemorrhage and, whilst hospitalised and lying unconscious in her bed, is visited by the elephant of her heart.

 It is a joyous story filled with hope and the power of imagination as young Jessica enters a parallel dream world where she is taken on a healing adventure through the forests where she meets the animals and insects that will help her find the strength to face her fears and recover from her horrendous illness.